Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Seriously.
 You can track the King’s progress across the US in genteel parties and soirees, and brainless blogs losing their fucking minds over how sharp so-and-so looked in a pant suit by whatsherface, while some of the quietly richest people in the world walk by in the background for an evening of schmoozing, networking and, in the finest British tradition, hobnobbing.
 And the ones who were already getting rich and fat and happy off interstellar war come away full of beaming confidence, while the ones who were *maybe* thinking of growing a backbone sometime in the next ten years have gone all quiet.

 Sure.
 On a personal level, the King’s probably not a bad guy.
 Flew rescue helicopters, saved lives and so on.
 Forget all that.
-As the murderous bear-elephant just spent an *evening* telling us, people like him---this includes the King---are *embodiments,* not everyday folk with everyday struggles.
+As the murderous bear-elephant just spent an *evening* telling us, people like him - this includes the King - are *embodiments,* not everyday folk with everyday struggles.
 We hardly live in the same *universes.*

 So what does the King of England embody?
 Well, that’s an easy one.
 Old Money.
 Establishment.
 Empire.
 The Ancient Powers, that still matter a great deal, and in fact have always mattered.
 America is the *one place* where a republic *actually had power,* yet our elites are too busy lining up to sniff at the Royal Posterior to remember *what they are.*